 If you’re not anywhere on their radar, because you’ve moved on and more or less forgotten about them, they may not even think of you when it comes to these solutions.
 They may not even be aware that your company has products or services that can help them now.
 And a fantastic new opportunity could pass you right on by.

 That is why savvy companies today, when a buyer has become a customer, moves them into a whole new process: the customer process.
 Through this process:

-- your company has metrics in place to continually measure their satisfaction so that there are never surprises such as cancelling a subscription
+your company has metrics in place to continually measure their satisfaction so that there are never surprises such as canceling a subscription

 Properly handled, their new Customer journey will only blossom and become greater—and they will then reach the final stage.